JasperNZ/AM-Thinker-APP/README.md

 - Might add a special comment property for each AM profile.
 Incompatible profiles can then be noted
 - Fix messages on tooltips to be more useful and not in the way of user selection options.
 - Temporary messagebox to inform user of selecting base face to print. (need to test Felix function)
+- Think GeoHelper on-part bug of potentially reading wrong Parts is fixed, because it activates on compute button press!
+- Double check geometry features output correct numbers and units
+- partition important message strings into a list and loop to output in messagebox? more reesearch
+- Consider if we can do this for multiple parts, and assemblies.
+- testing testing

+-
 NICE TO HAVE:
 - other nice design features for user
 - Big Improvement are using ENUMS for security, but dropdownlist are strings, so don't mind it.